potoshk/potos-docs/docs/developer/explorer_usage.md

 ![](../_static/developer/wecoscan-block.png)

-Overall information about the block.
+Click on a block height to get overall information about the block:

 * Block Hash: The unique identifier of the block.
-By pressing the copy button, you can easily copy the hash.
+By pressing the copy button, you can easily copy the hash value.
 * Parent Hash: The unique identifier of the previous block.
 Clicking on the hash takes you to the detail view of the parent hash.
 * Transaction Root: The root hash of the transaction trie.
 * State Root: The root hash of the state trie.
 * Receipt Root: The root hash of the receipt trie.
-* Time: Elapsed time since the block generation.
+* Timestamp: Elapsed time since the block generation.
 Exact datetime is also displayed next to it.
 * Signature List: The list of signatures of validators who validated the block.
 * Transactions List: The list of transactions included in the block.